ABOUT RICHARD RENÉ SILVIN

 Born in New York, Richard René Silvin grew up in Switzerland.
 After earning his bachelor’s degree from Georgetown University in 1970 and an MBA from Cornell in 1972, he spent 25 years in the investor owned hospital industry.
 He rose to the head of the International Division of American Medical International, Inc. which owned and operated hospitals in 10 countries.

 René’s parents lived on opposite sides of the Atlantic throughout his childhood.
 This unusual situation created the opportunity for him to attend Swiss boarding schools and travel frequently on the great French and British liners, which survived the Second World War.
-René was also fortunate enough to know the late Duchess of Windsor who treated him as the son she never had.
+René was also fortunate enough to know the late Duchess of Windsor in the early 1970s, who treated him as the son she never had.

-His background created in him a desire to study and share knowledge of iconic people, houses and ships often only imagined by Twenty-First Century audiences.
-René’s intent is to both inform his audience and also to dispel many of the incorrect rumors which invariably arise about the often misunderstood and somewhat mysterious subjects.
+His background created in him a desire to study and share knowledge of iconic people, houses and ships often only imagined by 21st Century audiences.
+René’s intent is to both inform his audience and also to dispel many of the incorrect rumors, which invariably arise about the often misunderstood and somewhat mysterious subjects.

 For more information about René’s books and lectures, contact Robert Versteeg, General Manager, Silvin Books at 954-554-6061 or email@example.com